insightapac/SPMeta2.NintexExt/README.md

 ## 0.0.10 - NintexO365

-Added support for http client timeout setting. also ninteformapikeys is now renamed to nintexformsettings
+Added support for http client timeout setting.
+NinteFormsApikeys is now renamed to NintexApiSettings

 ## 0.0.9 - Onprem